 Going to the doctor is nerve racking enough, even if it’s just for a checkup.
 People sometimes worry they’ll go from feeling perfectly fine when they walk in, to knowing they’re going to die when they walk out.
 And while this is rarely the case, it doesn’t stop the anxiety.

 And since studies also show that wait times affect how well you are rated as a medical practitioner, as long as your patients are waiting, it’s best to make that wait as pleasant as possible.
 So how do you make your waiting area patient-friendly?
-From reception to chairs to plants, here is our handy guide to design the waiting room in your medical office.
+From reception to waiting room chairs for your doctor’s office to plants, here is our handy guide to design the waiting room in your medical office.

 The only thing worse than spending interminable amounts of time in a waiting room is spending interminable amounts of time in a waiting room wedged between a guy with a hacking cough and another guy whose gut spills over the armrests.